DONATE NOW

 A law without consensus or dialogue

-"If there had not been a social movement driven by More PluralesThe lawyer commented, "This law would have passed without much fanfare due to the pandemic, so it was not the most appropriate time to pass it".
+"If there had not been a social movement driven by Más Plurales, this law would have passed with neither pain nor glory due to the pandemic, that is why it was not the most appropriate time to pass it," commented the lawyer.

-The expert explained, this Thursday, during the second CARF reflection meetingIn the opinion of the PSOE-Unidas Podemos government, the previous education law lacked consensus on the part of the educational community.
+The expert explained, this Thursday, during the second CARF reflection meeting, that the Government has rushed to approve this law because of its interest in fulfilling an electoral promise and because, in the opinion of the PSOE-Unidas Podemos Executive, the previous education law lacked consensus on the part of the educational community.

 This is the first education law of democracy that has been passed without: